Take in-person payments from mobile applications using an embedded checkout flow and Square hardware.

 Reader SDK lets developers embed the Square checkout flow and accept in-person payments in custom applications using Square Readers.
 This simplifies chip and NFC payments, addresses EMV certification requirements, and makes PCI compliance easy.
 The SDK supports authorization, transaction processing, and Reader management.
 To learn about pricing for Reader SDK payments, read In-person payments using Square Readers.

 Reader SDK does not support itemized transactions.
-Transactions processed with Reader SDK appear on buyer receipts and in the Square Dashboard with an optional note and the total transaction amount.
+Transactions processed with Reader SDK appear on buyer receipts and in the Square Seller Dashboard with an optional note and the total transaction amount.

 Reader SDK is only available for accounts based in the United States.
 Authorization requests for accounts based outside the United States return an error.

 Reader SDK can only be used to implement payment solutions in attended terminals or attended kiosks.
-A terminal or kiosk is considered attended if all of the following conditions are met:
+A terminal or kiosk is considered attended if all the following conditions are met:

 Reader SDK transactions cannot be attributed to an employee.
 Reader SDK transactions are attributed to the authorized location but cannot be tied to a specific employee login.

 Reader SDK only supports on-screen tipping.
 Digital receipts and tips can be configured in Reader SDK.
 Tipping on printed receipts is not supported at this time.